How to read your first Veracly compliance report

 For AODA you will see two numbers side-by-side: the strict 2.1-AA score (used for cross-jurisdiction parity with the other cards) and the legal-floor score against IASR §14’s 2.0-AA bar (which is Ontario’s actual statutory requirement).
 The 2.0 number is what an Ontario regulator would compare against in practice.

 This is where you start.
-Ten issues ranked by severity multiplied by affected page count — a critical that appears on every page outranks a critical on one page, which outranks any high.
-Each row has a one-paragraph plain-English explanation (the AI translator pass, regenerated on every report so the language stays current).
+Ten issues ranked by severity first, then by how many pages the issue affects, a critical that appears on every page outranks a critical on one page, which outranks any high.
+Each row has a one-paragraph plain-English explanation from the AI translator pass.

 If your team only does one thing with the report this week, file these ten as tickets and assign them.
 The downstream remediation appendix has the copy-paste fix for each.